SunainaYadav1290/Employee-Dependability-Attendance-Analytics-Dashboard/README.md

 Built a Reliability Score model combining multiple dependability KPIs.

-Visualized dependability trends in Power BI/Excel with actionable alerts.
+Visualized dependability trends in Power BI and Excel with actionable alerts.

 Identified high-risk employees and recommended interventions based on analytics